solo-io/gloo-docs/gloo/docs/installation/gateway/docker-compose/_index.md

 ---
-title: Running Standalone
+title: Run Gloo Gateway Locally
 weight: 5
-description: How to run Gloo standalone using Docker-Compose
+description: How to run Gloo Locally using Docker-Compose
 ---

-1. Clone the solo-docs repository, and cd to this example: `git clone https://github.com/solo-io/solo-docs && cd solo-docs/gloo/docs/installation/docker-compose`
+1. Clone the solo-docs repository, and cd to this example: `git clone https://github.com/solo-io/solo-docs && cd solo-docs/gloo/docs/installation/gateway/docker-compose`
 1. Run `./prepare-config-directories.sh`
 1. You can optionally set GLOO_VERSION environment variable to the gloo version you want (defaults to "0.6.19").
 1. Run `docker-compose up`